Row class

 Constructors

-Row({Key? key, MainAxisAlignment mainAxisAlignment = MainAxisAlignment.start, MainAxisSize mainAxisSize = MainAxisSize.max, CrossAxisAlignment crossAxisAlignment = CrossAxisAlignment.center, TextDirection? textDirection, VerticalDirection verticalDirection = VerticalDirection.down, TextBaseline? textBaseline, List<Widget> children = const <Widget>[]})
+Row({Key? key, MainAxisAlignment mainAxisAlignment = MainAxisAlignment.start, MainAxisSize mainAxisSize = MainAxisSize.max, CrossAxisAlignment crossAxisAlignment = CrossAxisAlignment.center, TextDirection? textDirection, VerticalDirection verticalDirection = VerticalDirection.down, TextBaseline? textBaseline, double spacing = 0.0, List<Widget> children = const <Widget>[]})

 Creates a horizontal array of children.